linshili/gitskills/README.md

 <<<<<<< HEAD

-Creating a new branch is quick. add message by branch dev
+Creating a new branch is quick,hhhhhhhhhh. add message by branch dev

 create new branch is quick AND  simple.